ojirisdarnid/nebula-graph-ansible/README.md

 * **Start Nebula Graph & Download Nebula Console**, Starts the Nebula Graph service and downloads the Nebula Console for easy database interaction.

+* **Install Nebula Graph Studio**, Automates the installation of Nebula Graph Studio, a web-based UI tool for managing and interacting with Nebula Graph.
 ## 🔑 Prerequisites

 Before running this playbook, ensure that Ansible is installed on your control node.
 Follow these steps: